World

 Share

-Yusuf Datti Baba-, the Labour Party (LP) Presidential candidate, has made a claim that President Bola Tinubu will not seek re-election in 2027 if he is as astute a politician as he appears.
-Speaking on Arise Television’s Prime Time program on April 18, 2025, Baba-Ahmed argued that Tinubu and the ruling (APC) face an inevitable defeat in the upcoming general elections, citing mounting public dissatisfaction and missteps. remarks have sparked discussions about Nigeria’s political future and Tinubu’s as the 2027 elections loom.
+Yusuf Datti Baba-Ahmed, the former Labour Party (LP) Vice Presidential candidate, has made a bold claim that President Bola Tinubu will not seek re-election in 2027 if he is as astute a politician as he appears.
+Speaking on Arise Television’s Prime Time program on April 18, 2025, Baba-Ahmed argued that Tinubu and the ruling All Progressives Congress (APC) face an inevitable defeat in the upcoming general elections, citing mounting public dissatisfaction and political missteps.
+His remarks have sparked discussions about Nigeria’s political future and Tinubu’s legacy as the 2027 elections loom.

-Baba-Ahmed’s remarks also reflect his broader of Nigeria’s process.
+Baba-Ahmed’s remarks also reflect his broader critique of Nigeria’s democratic process.
 He has consistently challenged the legitimacy of the 2023 election, previously calling Tinubu’s swearing-in “unconstitutional” and urging his resignation.
-His appearance on Prime Time reiterated his stance that the Labour Party the only viable alternative to the APC and the Peoples Democratic Party (PDP), which he as a “detachment” of the ruling party.
-This positioning underscores his call for Nigerians to defend their constitution and reclaim political through democratic means.
+His appearance on Prime Time reiterated his stance that the Labour Party remains the only viable alternative to the APC and the Peoples Democratic Party (PDP), which he dismissed as a “detachment” of the ruling party.
+This positioning underscores his call for Nigerians to defend their constitution and reclaim political power through democratic means.

 Share